dougblack/dougblack.io/markdown/metaclasses.md

 > Simple is better than complex.

 ...and so on.
-But what is often glossed over when praising Python for all of its wonders is how incredibily mutable everything is.
+But what is often glossed over when praising Python for all of its wonders is how incredibly mutable everything is.
 I mean *excessively* so.
 You can set a variable on a *function*.
 You can set a variable on a *class*.
 Hell, you can even set a class on a function!
 Generally, practices such as these are frowned upon in most intro CS courses, and for good reason&mdash;power such as